snapshot-labs/overlord/README.md

 ## Error Handling

-The API returns standardized JSON-RPC 2.0 error responses.
+The server uses centralized error handling middleware that automatically catches and formats errors into standardized JSON-RPC 2.0 responses.
+All errors are processed through a single error handler that distinguishes between validation errors (400) and internal server errors (500).

 For validation errors, the `data` field contains an array of specific field errors:

 ```json
 {